 - Add-on fee waiver (late fees, over-limit fees, cash advance check fees, and return payment fees are waived)

-Disclaimer: The above is a summary only that was listed in the Palladium Card benefits guide as of February 2011.
+Disclaimer: The above is a summary only that was listed in the Palladium Card benefits guide.
 Benefits are subject to change without notice.
 Please consult the card issuer for the rules, limitations, and restrictions applicable to each benefit.

-Speaking of premium cards, surprisingly the $450 AmeEx Platinum has almost the exact same benefits as the Centurion black card (and without that crazy $5,000 initiation fee).
-Don’t believe me?
+Speaking of premium cards, surprisingly the $450 American Express Platinum has almost the exact same benefits as the Centurion black card (and without that crazy $5,000 initiation fee).
+Still skeptical?
 Take a look at my AmEx Platinum review and compare for yourself!